 Cash Incentive Compensation.
-All employees who do not participate in an incentive program are eligible to participate in our bonus program, under which they can receive cash incentive compensation, normally in the form of a bonus payment.
-Bonus awards are cash-based awards, which are based on achievement of earnings-per-share or other corporate performance goals and achievement of individual goals, which are intended to reward achievement of short-term company-wide goals that lead to increases in stockholder value.
+All NEOs participate in our annual cash incentive program, under which they can receive cash incentive compensation, normally in the form of a cash incentive payment.
+Cash incentive awards are cash-based awards, which are generally based on achievement of earnings-per-share or other corporate performance goals and achievement of individual goals, which are intended to reward achievement of short-term company-wide goals that lead to increases in stockholder value.

-Participants in the bonus program typically receive awards based on the achievement by First Busey of specified diluted earnings per share targets or other corporate goals.
-The earnings per share target is generally set in the spring of each year by the Executive Management Compensation and Succession Committee.
-Due to the condition of the financial markets, the committee did not establish any performance goals for 2012.
-The 2013 performance goals for our NEOs were based on several criteria.
-Balance sheet strength remained a priority, and improvements in asset quality and capital strength, as well as regulatory performance, were evaluated on a qualitative basis.
-In addition, specific goals were set relating to margin growth, operating expense, return on average assets, non-interest income growth, earnings per share and relative total stock return.
-Details are provided below under the heading "2013 Compensation Determinations-Cash Incentive Compensation" with respect to the weighting of, and actual performance relative to, each of these goals.
-Each year, typically during the first half of the year, the committee and board set a bonus pool that is the aggregate amount eligible to be paid out to all employees in cash incentive awards.
-Historically, the bonus pool has been determined based upon comparison with cash incentive payments of the compensation peer group, contractual requirements and financial performance.
+Participants in the cash incentive program typically receive awards based on the achievement by First Busey of specified diluted earnings per share and other financial targets at the corporate level, as well as qualitative aspects covering risk management and balance sheet strength, including credit measures.
+The earnings per share and financial targets are generally set in the first quarter of each year by the Executive Management Compensation and Succession Committee in conjunction with the Company's budget approval process.
+The 2015 performance goals for our NEOs were based on several criteria.
+Each year, typically during the early months of the year, the committee and board set a cash incentive pool that is the aggregate amount eligible to be paid out to all employees in cash incentive awards.
+Historically, the cash incentive pool has been determined based upon comparison with cash incentive payments of the compensation peer group, contractual requirements and financial performance targets.
+The amount of an individual's potential incentive award is generally based on a participant's position and individual performance.

+Balance sheet strength remained a priority, and asset quality and capital strength, as well as regulatory performance, were evaluated on a quantitative and qualitative basis.
+In addition, specific goals were set relating to net interest income, operating expense, return on average assets, non-interest income growth, earnings per share and relative total stock return.
+Details are provided below under the heading "2015 Compensation Determinations-Cash Incentive Compensation" with respect to the weighting of, and actual performance relative to, each of these goals.

 The board has retained the discretion to adjust any awards determined by the formula to ensure that the final awards made to particular participants are consistent with those made to other executives and to make adjustments to the financial performance objectives for extraordinary events.
-Individual performance is considered in determining final awards for all bonus program participants.
+Individual performance is considered in determining final awards for all cash incentive program participants.